phetsims/paper-land/docs/use/board-api.md

 #### Arguments

-- {number} paperProgramNumber - The number of the paper program.
+- {`number`} paperProgramNumber - The number of the paper program.
-- {{x: number, y: number}[]} paperPoints - Array of points, one for each corner of the paper.
+- {`{x: number, y: number}[]`} paperPoints - Array of points, one for each corner of the paper.
 Order is left top, right top, right bottom, left bottom.
 X,Y values are normalized relative to camera view dimensions.
-- {Object} scratchpad - A JavaScript object that is unique to the program but shared between all event listeners.
+- {`Object`} scratchpad - A JavaScript object that is unique to the program but shared between all event listeners.
 Assign variables to this object to use the same variable in more than one function.
-- {Object} sharedData - A JavaScript object with global variables of paper-land.
+- {`Object`} sharedData - A JavaScript object with global variables of paper-land.
 See {{Link to sharedData description}}.
-- {Object[]} markersOnProgram - A list of all the markers on the program.
+- {`Object[]`} markersOnProgram - A list of all the markers on the program.
   See [Markers API](https://github.com/janpaul123/paperprograms/blob/master/docs/api.md#marker-points) for information on each marker.